 Întruchipări from Paula Ribariu (above) gives the tone for the modern section of the gallery.
 The word means something between “incarnations” and “imaginings” – so in that sense it would apply to all works on display.
 The geometrical patterns represent the common ancestry Romanians share with several Middle-Eastern as well as Native American tribes, and for this reason one is nudged to look at the spiritual implications of the act of making art.
 In Romanian, “întruchipare” has the underscore of “a complete incarnation of an idea” – for artists this would represent their personal Muse, the Magnum Opus to whose incarnation they dedicate their life.

-Looking at the guitarist’s ecstatic countenance whose soul had been thus captured as photographic-like evidence of itself, I was reminded of a similar portrait I had seen in Salzburg earlier this year: Vivian Greven’s painting of Bernini’s Ecstasy of Mother Theresa — both show the human’s connection with their respective angelic lover, whose invocation through art or prayer transcends the material world and stimulates directly via the nervous system.
-This creates what is known as the paradox of the Sphinx: while ascetic or virginal on the outside, or simply “married to their art” to the detriment of other relationships, a sensitive human is still sexually active, since they contact their soulmate from within – and then they perceptibly exude that mysterious calm seen in the enlightened ones from many religious traditions.
+Looking at the guitarist’s ecstatic countenance whose soul had been thus captured as photographic-like evidence of itself, I was reminded of a similar portrait I had seen in Salzburg earlier this year: Vivian Greven’s painting of Bernini’s Ecstasy of Mother Theresa — both show the human’s connection with their respective angelic lover, whose invocation through art or prayer transcends the material world, and stimulates directly via the nervous system.
+This creates what is known as the paradox of the Sphinx: while ascetic on the outside, or simply “married to their art” to the detriment of other relationships, a sensitive human is still active sexually, since they contact their “angel” from within – and then they perceptibly exude that mysterious calm seen in the enlightened ones from many religious traditions.
 Hopefully we can all eventually evolve past the fear-based explanations offered in specific times and places for this phenomenon.

 The Sensory Garden